Directory Submission Service: Is It Still Worth It in 2025?

 • Strategic directory submissions: Targeting high-quality, relevant directories that offer genuine visibility benefits

 I’ve seen this balanced approach work effectively for clients across various industries.
 For a regional law firm I consulted with, we dedicated just 10% of our SEO budget to directory submissions—focusing exclusively on legal directories, local business listings, and chamber of commerce sites.
-This targeted approach, combined with substantive content creation and technical improvements, yielded significant improvements in both local visibility and practice area keyword rankings.
+This targeted approach, combined with substantive content creation and technical improvements, yielded significant improvements in both local visibility and practice area keyword rankings within six months.

 Manual vs. Automated Directory Submission

 When considering directory submissions in 2025, the method of submission significantly impacts both the quality of results and potential risks.
-The choice between manual and automated approaches involves several important considerations.
+The choice between manual and automated approaches involves several important considerations that can affect your long-term SEO health.

 Pros and Cons of Manual Submission